 The router is password protected with Enable Password and Enable Secret Password to move from User Exec mode to Privileged Exec mode.

-You can find details of the different types of passwords in a Router in another topic: How to set different passwords on a Cisco router.
+You can find details of the different types of passwords in a Router on another topic:

 Global Configuration Mode

 When we type CONFIGURE TERMINAL or config t in privileged mode, we will enter into the Global Configuration mode.